ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/osx.rst

     cd build_xc
     cmake -G Xcode ..

-This will generate an Xcode project file along with some configs for you: **cpp-ethereum.xcodeproj**.
-Open this file in XCode and you should be able to build the project
+This will generate an Xcode project file called **cpp-ethereum.xcodeproj**, which you can then open with xcode and build/debug/run.